Odette Dynasty O’Hara

 Sabrina: Oh my.

-Michael: In South Carolina and it like drag was not even talked about at all, gay was nothing.
+Michael: In South Carolina, and it… like, drag was not even talked about at all, gay was nothing.

 Sabrina: You’re fine.